sg00dwin/origin-server/openshift-pep/openshift-pep-001.md

   /user will also have the additional attribute of plan_state.

 ####Runtime:
   Deactivate gear will be a new gear state with limited functionality and resources for a user accessing the gear.
-Deactivate gear will be a mcollective call at the platform level.
+Deactivate gear will be a mcollective hook at the platform level.
 Any restrictions we keep on deactivated gears need to be managed by the platform and not the carts.

 ####Site:
   - The site will need to observe the in_arrears state (as indicated by Aria) on the user and disallow account upgrade.